leetcode-python-java/leetcode-python-java/README.md

       return app, options
     end

-    # Let's guess what will 'run Rails.application' do in config.ru?
+    # Let's guess what does 'run Rails.application' do in config.ru?
+    # Maybe you may think of that:
-    # First, we will get an instance of YourProject::Application.
+    #   Run the instance of YourProject::Application.
-    # Then we will run it.
-But 'run' may isn't what you are thinking about.
+    # But 'run' maybe not what you are thinking about.
-    # Because the 'self' object in config.ru is an instance of Rack::Builder,
+    # Because the 'self' object in config.ru is #<Rack::Builder:0x00007f8c861ec278 @warmup=nil, @run=nil, @map=nil, @use=[]>,
-    # so 'run' is an instance method of Rack::Builder.
+    # 'run' is an instance method of Rack::Builder.
     # Let's look at the definition of the 'run' method:
     # def run(app)
-    #   @run = app # Just set an instance variable :)
+    #   @run = app # Just set an instance variable of Rack::Builder instance.
     # end
     def self.new_from_string(builder_script, file="(rackup)")
       # Rack::Builder implements a small DSL to iteratively construct Rack applications.